inmass/inmass/README.md

 Skills: PYTHON / PHP / JS / HTML / CSS / CMS

 - 🔭 I’m currently working on this page.
-- 📫 How to reach me: Using my [portfolio](https://www.iinmass.com).
+- 📫 How to reach me: Using my [portfolio](https://www.iinmass.com) or through my social media accounts down bellow.
 - ⚡ Fun fact: I have a meme face :3

 ####